NemProject/miscellaneous/pages/Guides/node-operation/deploying-node/docs.en.md

 nix.runNis.sh
 ```

+Before running them, though, edit the files:

+- Increase the amount of RAM used by the client by replacing the ``-Xmx1G`` parameter with ``-Xmx4G``.
+If more than 4GB of RAM are available you can increase this parameter further.
+- Enable the G1 Garbage collector by appending the ``-XX:+UseG1GC`` parameter for increased performance.

+You can now launch the script.
 You will see a lot of output on the console while your new node reads the database and then synchronizes with the rest of the network.
 This process might take up to 12 hours.

 ## Next